E.B. Walker High School

 E.B.
-Walker High School is a public alternative high school located in Puyallup, Washington, serving students in grades 9 through 12.
+Walker High School, also known as Walker High, is a public alternative high school located in Puyallup, Washington, serving students in grades 9 through 12.
 It is part of the Puyallup School District 3.
 The school offers a non-traditional learning environment designed to support students who may benefit from a different approach than comprehensive high schools.
 Its mission is "Creating Hope, Inspiring Potential, and Changing Lives".

 The school was originally established in 1975 as the Puyallup Continuation School and has undergone several name changes, adopting its current name in honor of former Puyallup School District Superintendent Edmund B. Walker.
 E.B.
 Walker High School provides various academic programs, including credit retrieval and Career and Technical Education (CTE) pathways, alongside robust student support services.

 History

 E.B.
 Walker High School has a history rooted in providing alternative educational pathways within the Puyallup School District.
 The site of the current school was originally home to the North Puyallup School, a two-level brick schoolhouse built in 1909 that served elementary students.
 This original building featured a large, 300-pound cast iron bell used to signal the start of the school day.

 In 1975, the brick schoolhouse was repurposed and reopened as the Puyallup Continuation School (PCS), designed to serve secondary students.
 Judith Billings, who later became a Washington State Superintendent of Public Instruction, served as the first Coordinator of this program.
 Earlene Bogrand became principal in 1980 and is credited with significantly shaping the future of alternative education in the Puyallup School District over her two-decade tenure, laying the groundwork for the school as it exists today.

 The original North Puyallup School building was demolished by the local fire department in 1986 to make way for a new facility for the continuation school.
 This new building, constructed on the south side of the site, was funded as a state-matched project with local funding from the 1984 Bond Issue.
 Erickson McGovern Architects of Tacoma designed the new structure, and Robert Smith Builders, also from Tacoma, served as the general contractor.
 Upon the opening of this new building in 1986, the school was renamed the Puyallup Alternative School (PAS).

 The property on which the school stands was reportedly given to the Puyallup School District with the stipulation that the land would remain with the district as long as a school continued to operate on it.
 Since its inception in 1975, the school has maintained its focus on supporting students who may have found challenges in traditional settings, aiming to be a "beacon of light".

 The concept of "continuation schools" and alternative education was part of broader educational movements.
 In Washington State, alternative schools are designed to offer choices in teaching and learning styles and program operations, often developed through cooperation between teachers, students, administrators, and parents.
 These movements, particularly prominent in the 1960s and 1970s, sought to provide options for students for whom traditional schooling was not a good fit.